danchoi/vnews/README.markdown

 If you're already in a Vnews session, you can update the current feed of folder by pressing `u`.

+## Updating your feeds with cron

+This cron task will update your feeds every hour, at 1 minute past the hour, and log the output to `vnews.log`:

+    1 * * * * (bash -l -c 'rvm use 1.9.2 && vnews -u') > /dev/null 2>&1

+This assumes that you installed Vnews through RVM and on Ruby 1.9.2.

 ## OPML import

 If you want to import an OPML export of your feed subscriptions into